djwrisley/DHS/_posts/2026-09-24-Going-further-static-siteF26.md

 3. Drag and drop that `html` file into the maps subfolder you created in assets.
 Commit these changes.,
 4. Now we create an iframe.

+{% raw %}
 ```
 <div style="width:100%; height:70vh;">
   <iframe
-    src="{{ '/assets/maps/{nameofyourmap}.html' | relative_url }}"
+    src="{{ '/assets/maps/nameofyourmap.html' | relative_url }}"
     style="width:100%; height:100%; border:0;"
     loading="lazy">
   </iframe>
 </div>
 ```
+{% endraw %}

 The `div` is a container for the map with some parameters specifying how much space is alloted to the map in the theme.
 100% means the full allocation of the containing element of the theme.
-Note the `src` path: since a post's own URL lives one folder deep (e.g. `/DHS/your-post-title/`), use `{{ '/assets/maps/{name}.html' | relative_url }}` always points to the actual file at `/assets/maps/`, regardless of where the post lives.

 <div style="width:100%; height:70vh;">
   <iframe